Kirili4ik/SDF-JEPA/README.md

-# this is v-jepa modification for 3D objects in SDF format.
+# This is v-jepa modification for 3D objects in SDF format.

+The main contributions are sdf_dataset.py and the other files being able to work with SDF data format.

 ## V-JEPA: Video Joint Embedding Predictive Architecture